 The Active Workplace Study is a multilevel intervention that examines the effectiveness of varying doses of a Total Worker Health intervention, aimed at maximizing the utilization of health and safety resources, for reducing sedentary behavior and prolonged sitting among call center employees, who are among the most sedentary workers in the US.

 The Active Workplace team is looking to enlist call centers with employees willing to participate in intervention specific trainings and activities.
 The findings of this research study will be valuable to your organization because they will help us better understand how we can impact the call center environment to improve worker health.
 Healthy employees are happier and more productive.
 If you would like additional information on our study, please contact the research team at firstname.lastname@example.org.

 At the Oregon Healthy Workforce Center, we do more than grant-funded studies.

-If you have a workplace safety or health concern we haven't studied and would be interested in working with us, let's talk.
+If you have a workplace safety or health concern and are interested in working with us, let's start the conversation.

 Total Worker Health toolkits

 We are looking for businesses in different industries to try-out our evidence-based safety, health and well-being toolkits outside of the research landscape.
 Your organization will have the opportunity to gain access to the toolkit for up to one-year.